Faculty from both sites comprise the Residency Leadership team.

 Judy has been the Program Coordinator for the residency since 2012.
 In her role, she oversees the main administrative functions of the residency.
 Prior to her role as Education Coordinator, Judy worked in the department, coordinating the projects of two HRSA grants focused on PCMH and residency training.
 In a former life, she coordinated, managed, and advocated for various federally funded programs that serve low income Rhode Islanders.
 In her spare time, she raises three children.
 Judy holds a degree in Anthropology from the Dartmouth College.

 Education Coordinator, Pawtucket Site

 Stacie started as the assistant education coordinator for the residency in 2006.
-In that role, she manages the educational conference series, coordinates resident and faculty evaluation, and organizes the Clinical Competency Committee.
-She also updates this web site!
-Stacie holds a degree in Journalism from the University of Rhode Island, and previously worked in public relations for several non-profits.
+She manages the educational conference series, coordinates resident and faculty evaluation, and organizes the Clinical Competency Committee.
+She also updates this website!
+Stacie holds a degree in Journalism from the University of Rhode Island and previously worked in public relations for several non-profits.
 She enjoys learning new things (most recently knitting), yoga, and listening to nerdy podcasts.

 Program Coordinator, Warwick Site

 Crystal has been the Residency Coordinator for the Warwick site since 2018.
 In her role, she oversees the main administrative functions of the Warwick site.
 Prior to her role here, she worked in the Neurosurgery and Trauma departments at Rhode Island Hospital for 17 years, fulfilling multiple roles and functions throughout those divisions.
 She enjoys putting her feet in beach sand & reading, particularly when combined.
 Crystal’s formal education focused on Medical and Clinical Administration.